Teacher Shares Top BTS Picks for Helping 1st-3rd Graders Get Organized

 My name is Connie Jameson and I have been an elementary teacher for 1st through 3rd grade for 23 years.
-As a teacher, helping students learn how to get organized for school is key for their success.
+As a teacher, I certainly know that developing organization skills is key for students’ success.
+When a student has good organization skills and access to helpful back-to-school supplies, learning becomes less challenging.

-The supplies I use in my classroom help students organize their work and also learn to organize on their own.
+Indeed, students can focus on learning when they don’t have to waste time looking for their materials or assignments.
+That is why the supplies I use in my classroom help students organize their work and also learn to organize on their own.
 Organization is a skill that will set them up for academic success all the way through college, and is an important life skill in general.

 This is my list of back-to-school supplies that help me teach basic organization techniques for students and how I use them in my classroom:

-Recreate Mrs. Jameson’s “organization home base” for your student with a durable 1 inch binder and plastic dividers.
+Recreate Mrs. Jameson’s “organization home base” for your student with a durable 1 inch binder and plastic dividers

 1 inch binder, organization home base